 We are a small setting where the children's key person spends time with individual families to develop their knowledge of the setting, discuss children's progress and offer general support and advice.
+Parents/carers have the option of meeting their child's key person at any time during the session.
 This strong communication provides opportunity for practitioners to build good relationships with all children and their families.
 The Role of the Key Person in the Setting Policy will provide further information and is available upon request.

 As the children learn through play their key person observes them, assessing their level of development and identifying their individual needs.
 Assessment tools are incorporated into our practice to help identify individual needs and to develop future plans to support children's progress.
-These tools include the document Birth to Five Matters, termly progress checks and Wellcomm screening.
-These assessment tools assess each child's developmental level within the Early Years Foundation Stage curriculum and will assess their speech and language development.
-This information then informs the settings' Provision Mapping and may require the completion of an Individual Education Plan (IEP) to help a child 'catch up'.
+These tools include the document What to Expect When, termly progress checks and Wellcomm screening.
+These assessment tools assess each child's developmental level and within the Early Years Foundation Stage curriculum and will assess their speech and language development.
+This information informs the settings' Provision Mapping and may require the completion of an Individual Education Plan (IEP) to help a child 'catch up'.
 Further details related to Provision Mapping are included in the next section - Teaching and Learning.

-These observations form part of each child's Learning Journey with information from families, photographs and a helpful explanation of how we deliver the Early Years Foundation Stage Curriculum within the setting.
-The children's learning journeys are electronic therefore observations are received on parents/carers mobile phones, tablets and computers.
-Observations may identify a child's special education need and/or disability (SEND) at which point, a graduated response may be initiated to support their needs.
+These observations form part of each child's Learning Journey, influenced by information from families, photographs taken at home and in the setting along with helpful explanations of how we deliver the Early Years Foundation Stage Curriculum within the setting.
+The children's Learning Journeys are electronic using a program called Tapestry.
+The children's learning experiences are recorded and sent to parents and carers using Tapestry which can be accessed at any time.
+Parents play an active part in their children's learning as they receive ideas and activities to extend learning and by adding photographs and experiences from home.
+Observations may identify a child's special education need and/or disability (SEND) at which point a graduated response may be initiated to support their needs.
 Details of a graduated response are explained in our Special Education Needs and Disabilities (SEND) policy which are available upon request.

 Our Special Educational Needs Coordinator's (SENCO) work closely with Lancashire County Council's Regional Inclusion Teacher to gain additional knowledge, support and advice to ensure the provision we offer is of a high standard and meets the needs of each child.
-We work with a range of professionals including Health Visitors, Inclusion Teachers, Early Years Consultants, Social Workers, Citizens Advice Workers, Schools Nurses, Speech and Language Specialists, Outreach Workers, Children's Centres, Occupational Therapists, Educational Psychologist and Paediatricians.
+We work with a range of other professionals including Health Visitors, Inclusion Teachers, Early Years Consultants, Social Care, Citizens Advice Workers, Schools Nurses, Speech and Language Specialists, Outreach Workers, Children's Centres, Occupational Therapists, Physiotherapists and Paediatricians.
 These professionals may attend a Team Around the Family (TAF) meeting to provide additional support.